President Laura Flamion's August Appeal Letter to the Community

 To participate in these promotions, we need to cover the adoption expenses for these animals.
 So much goes into getting an animal ready to meet a new family.
 DCACC provides shelter, food, exercise, medical attention, training, behavioral support and more.

-You can help these animals get home when you buy raffle tickets in our DuPage Animal Friends Trip Giveaway or when you donate to our August Subsidized Adoption Appeal.
+You can help these animals get home when you donate to our August Subsidized Adoption Appeal.

 Finally, please spread the word to adopt, don’t shop.
 The month of August is a great time to add that pet you have been thinking about to your family.